akshan-main/data557project/Blogs/Blog 5 - Predicting Academic Salaries.md

 **Highest Degree Earned** – Do some degrees command higher pay?
 **Year for Salary Prediction** – Users enter a future year to see how their salary might evolve.

-Armed with these features, I set out to build a model that could **forecast salaries and uncover hidden trends** in academic pay.
+Armed with these features, we set out to build a model that could **forecast salaries and uncover hidden trends** in academic pay.

 ---

 ## **Building the Prediction Model**

-To turn raw salary data into meaningful predictions, I chose **Lasso Regression**—a machine learning algorithm that **balances accuracy and interpretability**.
+To turn raw salary data into meaningful predictions, we chose **Lasso Regression**—a machine learning algorithm that **balances accuracy and interpretability**.

 ### **Why Lasso Regression?**
 - **Feature Selection** – Lasso helps eliminate irrelevant variables, ensuring only the most important salary predictors remain.